umputun/dkll/README.md

 #### Demo mode

 Defining `--demo` or `$DEMO` switches agent to demo mode emitting fake log messages from fake containers.
-Everything preconfigured in `compose-demo.yml` and can be activated with `docker-compose -f compose-demo.yml up`.
+Everything preconfigured in `compose-demo.yml` and can be activated with `MONGO_PASSWD=<any random password> docker-compose -f compose-demo.yml up`.

 ## Client